Anujb2001/drag-and-drop-shape-app/README.md

 ## Facing the issue to updated the HTML by adding the nonce hasp code by using webpack

 # Scope for Improvements
-## Code refactor - moving the code from App.js into septate sub components,
 ## Add some animation transformation on drag and dropping the item.
 ## Store the state information on persistent state may be local storage.